contract dispute arbitration in Blackshear, Georgia 31516

 Arbitration War: The Blackshear Contract Dispute

 In the quiet coastal town of Blackshear, Georgia, a contract dispute between two local businesses became anything but peaceful.
-It all began in November 2022, when Peach State Contractors, a mid-sized construction company led by owner Mark Reynolds, entered into a $412,500 agreement with Coastal Marine Supplies, owned by Lisa Dawson, to supply materials for a waterfront renovation project.
+It all began in November 2022, when Peach State Contractors, a mid-sized construction company led by owner Mark Reynolds, entered into a $412,500 agreement with Coastal Marine Supplies, owned by the claimant, to supply materials for a waterfront renovation project.
 The timeline was tight—materials were to be delivered by January 15, 2023, to keep the job on schedule.

 Tensions flared when Coastal Marine Supplies missed the delivery deadline by three weeks.
 The delay forced Peach State Contractors to halt work, causing an estimated loss of $58,000 in labor and equipment rental costs.
 Reynolds sent formal notices demanding compensation, but Dawson cited supplier shortages and inclement weather, refusing to cover the losses.